Jennifer Mirabile, Senior Human Resources Programs Coordinator

 677 E. 12th Ave., Suite 400

-University Work-Life Resources, a program in Human Resources, assists students and employees in effectively balancing their personal, family, and community life with work and educational responsibilities.
-The office coordinates information about campus and community child-care options, resources for families and elder care, and university policies related to children and families.
-Staff members are available to consult with students, faculty members, and UO employees about child care and other family issues.
+University Work-Life Resources, a program in Human Resources, assists employees in effectively balancing their personal, family, and community life with work and educational responsibilities.
+The office coordinates information about campus and community child-care options, resources for families and elder care, work and life resources, wellness programs, help with life events, and university work-life policies.

 UO Affiliated Child-Care Programs

 This independent, nonprofit cooperative accepts children who are between the ages of eight weeks and eleven years.
 The center primarily serves families who live in Spencer View Family Housing but accommodates other UO student families, some UO faculty and staff member families, and community parents when space is available.
 Parents may reduce their costs through several cooperative options and may share in the center’s management through membership on the center’s board of directors.

 This program accepts children who are between the ages of three months and 11 years.
 Priority for child-care services is given to enrolled students.
 It is described more fully under Erb Memorial Union in this section of the catalog.

 The center provides a comprehensive program of early-childhood education for children between the ages of eight weeks and 11 years.
 Administered by the Office of Finance and Administration, the center primarily serves faculty and staff families.
 Student families are guaranteed priority access before community families.